 Located in Katong Shopping Centre, Dona Manis Cake Shop is almost like a relic of ‘90s bakeries.
 A buttery aroma rushes to you from the inconspicuous shop, which sells pa famously scrumptious banana pie ($2.50 per slice, $25 for a whole pie).
 Be gentle with each egg tart ($2.50 for two pieces), as you sink your teeth into its silky soft filling, held together by a delicate buttery crust that crumbles with each bite.

 Check out our full review of Dona Manis Cake Shop!

 Address: 865 Mountbatten Road, #B1-93, Katong Shopping Centre, Singapore 437844

 Opening hours: Tue-Sat 10:30am to 5pm

 Tel: 6440 7688

 Image credit: @ds.stelzchen

-The first time I tried to get an egg tart ($1.90) from Tai Cheong Bakery at Takashimaya, I joined the queue at its halfway point, not realising that the second half continued outside the food hall.
+The first time I tried to get an egg tart ($2) from Tai Cheong Bakery at Takashimaya, I joined the queue at its halfway point, not realising that the second half continued outside the food hall.
 The endless line screams volumes about this powerhouse that’s known as one of Hong Kong’s bests.
 A strong buttery scent exudes from its crust, with a hint of saltiness that balance its sweet and firm pudding centre.
 What makes this gold is its wonderfully fresh taste.
-Last November, they launched a Singapore-exclusive pandan egg tart ($2) that’s only available at Takashimaya.
+When they arrived, they also launched a Singapore-exclusive pandan egg tart ($2).
+They have also since expanded to numerous heartland malls islandwide.